Google Glass: Development and release

 The product was publicly announced in April 2012.
 Google co-founder Sergey Brin wore a prototype of the Glass to an April 5, 2012, Foundation Fighting Blindness event in San Francisco.
 In May 2012, Google demonstrated for the first time how Google Glass could be used to shoot videos.

 In a demo presented by Brin at the Google I/O conference in June 2012, four skydivers wearing Google Glass jumped from a blimp and landed on the roof of the Moscone Center (where the conference was taking place), with the glasses livestreaming their descent for the audience.
-It was announced that the beta version of the glasses, dubbed the "Explorer Edition" would be made available exclusively for pre-order for the developers and programmers in attendance for $1,500.
+It was announced that the beta version of the glasses, called the "Explorer Edition", would be made available exclusively for pre-order for the developers and programmers in attendance for $1,500.

 In February 2013, interested potential Glass users were invited to submit an entry via Twitter or Google+, with hashtag #IfIHadGlass, to qualify for a chance to win access to purchase Google Glass Explorer Edition.
-The 8,000 selected qualifiers, dubbed "Glass Explorers, were notified in March 2013, and would be required to visit one of three Google pop-up shops, referred to as "basecamps" in either Los Angeles, New York, or San Francisco to purchase the glasses, still priced at $1,500, following "fitting" and training from Google Glass guides.
+The 8,000 selected qualifiers, dubbed "Glass Explorers", were notified in March 2013, and would be required to visit one of three Google pop-up shops (referred to as "basecamps") in Los Angeles, New York, or San Francisco to purchase the glasses, still priced at $1,500, following "fitting" and training from Google Glass guides.

 The purchases of this prototype version, both those from the conference and those from the contest, began distribution on April 16, 2013.

-In January of 2014, Google introduced four frame choices for prescription lenses for an additional $225 each.
+In January 2014, Google introduced four frame choices for prescription lenses for an additional $225 each.
 In March, Google also entered in a partnership with Luxottica, the Italian eyeware company which owns Ray-Ban, Oakley, and other brands, to offer additional frame designs.

 Google briefly opened purchase of Google Glass to the general public in the US, first on April 15, 2014, reporting that the relatively limited stock sold out in a single day, and then again a month later on May 14.
 In June, Google Glass was also made available for consumers in the United Kingdom, priced at £1,000.

 In January 2015, Google announced the end of the Google Glass Explorer beta program and halted sales of the product.
 In February 2015, The New York Times reported that Google Glass was being redesigned by former Apple executive Tony Fadell, and that it would not be released until he deemed it to be "perfect".

 In July 2017, it was announced that the second iteration, the Google Glass Enterprise Edition, which had been deployed for testing in factories of US companies such as Boeing and GE, would now be available for other companies.
 The new edition also featured several significant upgraded features, such as higher camera resolution and longer battery life.
-Google Glass Enterprise Edition has reportedly been successfully used by Dr. Ned Sahin to help children with autism learn social skills.
+Google Glass Enterprise Edition has reportedly been successfully used by Dr. Ned Sahin to help autistic children learn social skills.

 In May 2019, Google announced the Google Glass Enterprise Edition 2.
 Google also announced a partnership with Smith Optics to develop Glass-compatible safety frames.